-The most expensive MTG cards would set you back thousands of dollars.
+The most expensive Magic the Gathering cards would set you back thousands of dollars.

 Magic: The Gathering can be played in person using traditional cards (which we’ll talk about in a second), or online via the internet based Magic: The Gathering Online platform.
 There’s even an international tournament available for this outstanding game, which engages a worldwide community of professional players.